TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/4-and-action.rst

 located in the folder :file:`EXT:blog_example/Classes/Domain/Repository/`.
-This you can also derive directly from the Name :class:`BlogExample_Domain_Repository_BlogRepository`.
+This you can also derive directly from the Name :php:`BlogExample_Domain_Repository_BlogRepository`.
 This naming scheme is a big advantage by the way, if you search a particular class file.
-The name :class:`BlogRepository` results from the name of the class, whose instances are managed by the repository, namely by adding :class:`Repository`.
+The name :php:`BlogRepository` results from the name of the class, whose instances are managed by the repository, namely by adding :php:`Repository`.
 A repository can only manage one single class at a time.
 The second line retrieves all available blogs by `findAll()`.